Before starting the thesis

 From working life: Discuss the development needs that have emerged in your own workplace or internship position.
 Often, theses are based on concrete problems that need to be solved.

-Through study programme: Teachers and supervisors can suggest topics, and degree programmes often already have collaborative projects.
+Through your degree programme: Teachers and supervisors can suggest topics, and degree programmes often already have collaborative projects.

 Networks: Companies, organisations and communities in the field can offer topics that benefit both them and you as a student.